Ramekin

 A ramekin (/ˈræmɪkɪn/, /ˈræmkɪn/; also spelled ramequin) is a small dish used for culinary purposes.

 Name

-The term is derived from the French ramequin, a cheese- or meat-based bowl baked in a small mould.
+The term is derived from the French ramequin, a cheese- or meat-based dish baked in a small mould.
 The French term is in turn derived from early modern Dutch rammeken, which translated to 'toast' or 'roasted minced meat', itself apparently from ram 'battering ram' + -kin 'diminutive', but it is unclear why.